raspberrypilearning/grow-a-dragonfly/en/step_2.md

 --- task ---

-**Test:** Click the green flag and make the Dragonfly move around the Stage.
+**Test:** Click the green flag and make the **Dragonfly** sprite move around the Stage.
 Is the Dragonfly moving as you'd expect?

 --- /task ---

-The Dragonfly costume is not facing to the right so the wrong part of the Dragonfly is pointing towards the mouse.
+The Dragonfly costume is not facing to the right so the wrong part of the **Dragonfly** sprite is pointing towards the mouse-pointer.

 --- task ---

 Click on the **Costumes** tab and use the **Select** (arrow) tool to highlight the costume.
-Use the rotation arrows at bottom of the highlighted costume to turn the Dragonfly costume to the right.
+Use the rotation arrows at bottom of the highlighted costume to turn the Dragonfly costume to face the right.

 ![](images/rotated-costume.gif)